Oksol79/Data-Analysis-Projects-Microsoft-Excel-Google-Sheets/README.md

  - A set of axioms was formed to limit the interpretation of concepts of the subject area.

 **Method for forming a taxonomy of classes**
-One of the basic components of the ontology is a taxonomy of concepts, which involves classifying concepts in the subject area and constructing a hierarchical structure of classes.
+One of the basic components of the ontology is a taxonomy of concepts, which involves classifying concepts in the subject area and constructing a hierarchical class structure.
-A taxonomy of concepts was formed for each of the above subject areas separately.
+A taxonomy of concepts was developed for each of the above subject areas.
 To develop a taxonomy:
  - A complete list of terms (concepts) of the subject area was created, regardless of their properties and relations.
  - Сlasses and types of relations were defined, and a hierarchy of classes was developed (concepts were specified according to the class-subclass principle).